MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/m365-dr-workload-purview.md

 This article lists the Data Residency commitments (available with the Advanced Data Residency add-on) for supported Microsoft Purview services and solutions.

-The required conditions for the related commitments for the services described below are:
+The required conditions for the related commitments for the following services are:

-1. _Tenant_ has a sign up country/region included in _Local Region Geography_ or _Expanded Local Region Geography_.
+1. _Tenant_ has a sign-up country/region included in _Local Region Geography_ or _Expanded Local Region Geography_.
 1. _Tenant_ has a valid Advanced Data Residency subscription for all users in the _Tenant_.
 1. The Purview service Customer Data is provisioned in _Local Region Geography_ or _Expanded Local Region Geography_.

 ## Migration

-Customer Data supporting Purview services is closely aligned with the Exchange Online and SharePoint Online services, and the bulk of the data migrated, if required to fulfill the data residency commitments for the Purview services, will be handled by those services.
-In the cases where supporting Customer Data is maintained in an Azure Service, for example, the migration of that data is tied to the migration of the underlying Exchange Online/SharePoint Online data.
+Customer Data supporting Purview services is closely aligned with the Exchange Online and SharePoint services, and the bulk of the data migrated, if required to fulfill the data residency commitments for the Purview services, will be handled by those services.
+In the cases where supporting Customer Data is maintained in an Azure Service, for example, the migration of that data is tied to the migration of the underlying Exchange Online/SharePoint data.

 ## How can I determine Customer Data location?

 We are in the process of updating the actual data location in _Tenant_ Admin Center.
 When this change is complete you will be able to see the actual data location, for committed data, by navigating to Admin->Settings->Org Settings->Organization Profile->Data Location.
 Until that change is visible, you can view the Exchange Online data location information in order to understand where your committed data is stored for this service.

 ### Purview Audit (Standard)